fabricetriboix/eurus-aws/docs/HowToUse.md

 ```

 NB: There are more elegant ways to achieve the same result using AWS
-Identity Center, but this is outside the scope of this project.
+Identity Center, or even in `~/.aws/config`, but this is outside the
+scope of this project.

 Example commands for the common-nonprod backend: